LIVESTRONG.COM had the opportunity to sit down with fitness expert and wellness coach Jillian Michaels at the BOLD Conference in Hollywood.

 4. Choose to buy organic whenever possible, especially when it comes to meat, dairy and thin-skinned fruits.

 “Pesticides, antibiotics, growth hormones, etc. are no good for metabolism and no good for health overall, Michaels said.
 Not sure about the most important items to buy organic?
 Check out our list of 21 Foods to ALWAYS Buy Organic.

 “I think calorie trackers help people stay motivated because they provide information, and information is empowering,” Michaels said.
 “They allow you to make knowledgeable decisions that will yield powerful results.”

-Try LIVESTRONG’s free MyPlate calorie tracker app for iPhone and Android to get yourself some weight-loss results.
+Try LIVESTRONG’s free MyPlate calorie tracker app for iPhone and Android to get your best fitness and weight-loss results.

 What Is Michaels’ Policy on Caffeine?